milesj/figg/README.md

 ]
 ```

-> Since lists are a structural type, the assignment operator (`=`) can be omitted when declaring a property.

 ### Maps

 Maps are a structural type that contain nested [properties](#properties) and declare a block scope.
 A map is declared with an opening brace (`{`), followed by zero or more [properties](#properties) separated by newlines (`\n`), and then a closing brace (`}`).
 All nodes within the map must be indented with a tab character (`\t`), unless there's a single node, in which it can be inlined.